Identification of Deep Network Generated Images Using Disparities in Color Components: DNG Image Identification

-In this section, we first analyze some possible artifacts of the DNG images and find out that some disparities exist between DNG images and real images in different color spaces.
-Then, we construct a feature set to capture the artifacts of DNG images so as to detect them.
+In this section, we first analyze some possible artifacts of DNG images and investigate the disparities between DNG images and real images in some color spaces.
+Then, we construct a feature set to capture the artifacts of DNG images so as to identify them.
 Finally, we discuss several detection scenarios and the corresponding detection strategies.